 The 2006-2007 team (15-18 overall) finished third in the Patriot League but won the Patriot League Tournament title after defeating No. 4 seed American 56-48 in the final.
 The Crusaders lost to Duke in the first round of the NCAA Tournament.

-More recently, Gibbons' teams have posted winning records in four of the last eight seasons, while making four more appearances in the Patriot League championship game (2008, 2012, 2013 and 2014).
-The 2012 team also advanced to the Women’s Basketball Invitational, defeating New Hampshire 63-59 in the first round for only the second postseason win in the program’s history.
+The 2011-2012 team advanced to the Women’s Basketball Invitational, defeating New Hampshire 63-59 in the first round for only the second postseason win in the program’s history.

-In Patriot League games, Gibbons owns a 255-105 (.708) record, including 11 regular season titles and 11 tournament crowns.
+In Patriot League games, Gibbons owns a 270-128 (.677) record, including 11 regular season titles and 12 tournament crowns.
 His teams have competed in postseason play in 13 of the last 28 years, including four straight NCAA Tournament appearances from 1998 to 2001.
-Holy Cross has also advanced to the Patriot League championship game 18 times in the last 25 seasons.
+Holy Cross has also advanced to the Patriot League championship game an unprecedented 18 times in the last 25 seasons.

 An active supporter of community involvement, Gibbons and the Crusader program take great pride in being able to do something positive for the Worcester community.
 The team has adopted three organizations as their unofficial charity partners.
-The Crusaders visit the Mercy Centre three to four times a year and spend time with mentally and physically challenged children and teach them basketball skills.
+The Crusaders visit the Mercy Centre and spend time with mentally and physically challenged individuals and teach them basketball skills.
 Holy Cross also works with the Why Me/Sherry’s House organization, which helps children and families of kids with cancer.
 The squad is involved with Team IMPACT as well, which is a non-profit group that matches children facing life-threatening illnesses with collegiate sports programs.
-Gibbons is very proud of the team's annual "Get Fit with the Lady Crusaders" game.
-What began in 2009 with 600 Worcester grade school students grew to a record 2,800 students in 2015.
+Gibbons also helped develop the team's annual "Get Fit with the Crusaders" game, which has grown to host up to 2,700 Worcester-area students in its 10th season.

 The Crusaders also volunteer at the Mustard Seed, where they help contribute food to homeless shelters throughout the Worcester area.
 Another popular community activity is the Reading Day program, where the team visits area schools to read and convey the importance of academics to elementary students.
-Lastly, the Crusaders raise money and take part in UMass Medical’s annual “Walk to Cure Cancer” every September.
+Additionally, the Crusaders raise money and take part in UMass Medical’s annual “Walk to Cure Cancer” every September, and volunteer at the St. Francis Xavier Food Pantry in downtown Worcester.

 In 2005, Gibbons and his Crusaders were chosen from all Division I, II & III teams in New England and awarded the Final Four Award for Community Service.
-In 2006, Gibbons was presented with the Emerald Club of Worcester Shillelagh Award.
+In 2006, Gibbons was presented with the Emerald Club of Worcester Shillelagh Award for community service and his work with the Mercy Centre.
 He also received the 2006 Greendale Flag Football League Service Award for his 10 years of outstanding service to the league.

 In addition, Gibbons has served as a member of the CNN/USA Today Coaches Poll, NCAA Women’s Basketball East Regional Advisory Committee, Kodak All-America Selection Committee, the Women’s Basketball Coaches Association, Worcester Area Basketball Coaches Association and the Young Men’s Business Association of Worcester.
-He is also a religious education volunteer at St. Joan of Arc Church and a volunteer coach for Worcester Youth Soccer, College Hill Youth Basketball and Tris Speaker Little League.
-Gibbons also works as a mentor in the WBCA "Coach to Coach" mentoring program, where he mentors three head coachs from around the country.
+He has volunteered as a religious educator at St. Joan of Arc Church and also as a coach for Worcester Youth Soccer, College Hill Youth Basketball and Tris Speaker Little League.
+Currently, Gibbons also works as a mentor in the WBCA "Coach to Coach" mentoring program, where he mentors four young head coaches from around the country.

 BASKETBALL IN THE BLOOD

 Coaching successful basketball teams is synonymous with the Gibbons family.
 His father, Bill Gibbons, Sr., retired as the boys’ basketball coach at Doherty High School in Worcester with 373 career wins.
 He was also inducted into the Massachusetts Basketball Coaches Hall of Fame and the New England Basketball Hall of Fame.
 While a senior on his father’s Doherty squad, Bill received All-City honors.
 Bill Jr. also served as an assistant to his father while a junior in college.
 That same year, he was named “Coach of the Year” in the Worcester Parks and Recreation League.
-Bill’s brother, Tom, also a Clark graduate, is the successful head boys’ basketball coach at Wachusett Regional High School in nearby Holden, Mass.
-And finally, his son Billy enters his seventh season as an assistant coach for the highly successful WPI men’s basketball team under head coach Chris Bartley.
+Bill’s brother, Tom, also a Clark graduate, is in his 19th season as the successful head boys’ basketball coach at Wachusett Regional High School in nearby Holden, Mass.
+And finally, his son Billy worked as an assistant coach for the highly successful WPI men’s basketball team under head coach Chris Bartley, and now works as a physical education and health teacher in the Worcester Public Schools system, along with being a personal trainer at the GH2 Gym.

 Gibbons is a respected member of the community and has appeared as a resident coach and lecturer at many local basketball camps.
-During the summer, he serves as the director of the Holy Cross Girls’ Basketball Camp, one of the country’s largest and most successful girls’ summer camps, attracting more than 350 girls, ages 9-17.
-He has also served as a commissioner of the Holy Cross Boys’ Basketball Camp.
-In addition, he has been a featured speaker at the Massachusetts Basketball Coaches Association’s Basketball Clinic held at Holy Cross.
-Gibbons also the President of the Worcester Area Coaches Association (WACBA) for four years, which is an organization of the 20 men’s and women’s basketball programs from the 10 central Massachusetts colleges.
-Gibbons instituted a tip off breakfast every November as well as an end-of-season banquet for all 20 programs at Holy Cross every April.
+During the summer, he serves as the Director of the Holy Cross Girls’ Basketball Camp, one of the country’s largest and most successful girls’ summer camps, attracting more than 350 girls between ages 8 and 17.
+He also served as the past President and current Treasurer of the Worcester Area College Basketball Association (WACBA), which is an organization of the 20 men’s and women’s basketball programs from the 10 central Massachusetts colleges.

 A Worcester native, Gibbons graduated from Clark University in 1981.
-He then went on to earn a master’s degree in business administration from Clark while serving as an assistant coach for the Holy Cross men’s basketball team.
+He then went on to earn a Master’s degree in Business Administration from Clark while serving as an assistant coach for the Holy Cross men’s basketball team under George Blaney.

 Gibbons and his wife, Lisa, make their home in Worcester.
-They have two sons, William Robert (27), husband of Mallory (Johnson) Gibbons, and Robert Charles (24).
+They have two sons, William Robert (29) and his wife Mallory (Johnson) Gibbons of Shrewsbury, and Robert Charles (26) of Worcester.